qaalabs/DE5M4/docs/b-plan/ex4-solution.md

 Sprint planning is about making realistic commitments that your team can deliver.
 It's better to under-promise and over-deliver than to overcommit and disappoint stakeholders.
 The goal is sustainable pace and predictable delivery.

-This exercise gives learners practical experience with the sprint planning process while reinforcing the concepts of capacity, prioritisation, and incremental delivery that are central to Agile data engineering projects.
+This activity gives learners practical experience with the sprint planning process while reinforcing the concepts of capacity, prioritisation, and incremental delivery that are central to Agile data engineering projects.